-Society vs technology: What's really driving CX innovation?
+Society vs technology: What's really driving CX innovation?by

 When it comes to innovation in the field of customer experience, are societal changes and pressures defining the role for technology, or is the pace of technological change shaping consumer behaviour?

 Exceptional customer experience continues to be the Holy Grail for organisations in 2019, with customer demand for personalisation, simplicity and immediacy showing no sign of ceasing.